 Originally, it was a Catholic church, with thirty nine richly decorated altars.
 When Amsterdam joined the revolt against Spain and switched from Papist to Puritan in 1578, the Old Church became a Protestant church.
-In 1955, foundation the Old Church in Amsterdam bought it for a nominal one guilder.
+In 1955, the foundation for the Old Church in Amsterdam bought it for a nominal one guilder.
 Five decades of thorough restoration followed which have only recently been completed.

 The Old Church’s function as a public place reflects the city’s dynamic: over the centuries, this vibrant urban centre has adapted to historical change.
 In the Middle Ages, it was the chaotic hub of a burgeoning town.
 In the Golden Age it was the centre of trade and economic prosperity, as wealthy guilds invested in the Old Church.
 In the 18th century, as historian Geert Mak observes, it was an island of sobriety in an exuberant city.
 And today, it is in the middle of a metropolis whose characteristics are creativity and innovation.

-In the 15-century a choir was established to sing God’s praises and to recite prayers for the souls of the departed.
+In the 15th century a choir was established to sing God’s praises and to recite prayers for the souls of the departed.
 While originally the choir was made up of between four to eight priests, all trained singers, they were soon assisted by between 4 and 6 boys – generally from a Latin school in Amsterdam.

 In the 16-century, lay singers joined the choir: musicians who added bass and tenor voices to produce the new style of polyphony.
 Two facing rows of folding seats accommodated a considerable ensemble by around 148 – even eventually there was space for 42 people.
 All these seats can never have been meant exclusively for the choir, since there were never that many singers.
 Presumably the numerous chaplains and chantry priests would sit here too.
 It was the latter who conducted services at the 39 altars endowed by various guilds & private donors.